Start Date

 What you Learn

-You will engage with industry leaders across all disciplines, work on real-world projects and use the latest production software and technologies, graduating career ready with your own portfolio of production work, showcasing your practical skills and creativity across a variety of media forms.
+Throughout the degree, you’ll work autonomously and collaboratively - just like in industry!
+Graduate career-ready with your own portfolio of production work, showcasing your skills and creativity across a variety of media forms.

 You can gain an extra qualification and broaden your career prospects by completing a Diploma in Languages.